lyndon025/playtested/src/content/article/legacy/2023-10-29-remedys-best-offering-since-max-payne-1-and-2--first-impressions---alan-wake-ii.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-29-remedys-best-offering-since-max-payne-1-and-2-first-impressions-alan-wake-ii
+title: Remedy's best offering since Max Payne 1 and 2? | First Impressions - Alan Wake II
+game: Alan Wake II
 description: Alan Wake II is a thrilling continuation of Remedy Entertainment's captivating narrative-driven games.
 The game features Remedy's signature storytelling prowess and delivers a survival-horror game experience impressive next-gen level of graphics and innovative gameplay features.
 featured: false
 pubDate: 2023-10-29
 tags:
   - action
   - alan-wake-ii
   - console
   - pc
   - playstation
-- playstation 5
+  - playstation-5
   - taptap
-- xbox series
+  - xbox-series
 thumb: ''
-title: Remedy's best offering since Max Payne 1 and 2? | First Impressions - Alan Wake II
-game: Alan Wake II
 ---

 Alan Wake II is a thrilling continuation of Remedy Entertainment's captivating narrative-driven games.
 The game features Remedy's signature storytelling prowess and delivers a survival-horror game experience impressive next-gen level of graphics and innovative gameplay features.

 In terms of gameplay, it is much closer to the original Alan Wake than Remedy’s recent explosive and physics-based destructive games like Quantum Break and Control.
 It plays like a modern third person survival horror game, such as Resident Evil 2 or 3, but with more psychological thriller vibes that will mess with your head, senses, and terrify you without much physical effort.